Collections:

 - Be sure to obtain a copy of and thoroughly review the debt settlement company’s terms, fees, and policies.

-- Debt settlement companies are required to tell you how many months or years it will be before making an offer to each creditor, and they must tell you how much money you need to pay into escrow before they will make an offer to each creditor.
+- Debt settlement companies are required to tell you how many months or years it will take before they will make an offer to each creditor, and they must tell you how much money you need to pay into escrow before they will make an offer to each creditor.

 - Beware any debt settlement program that touts a “new government program” to bail out personal credit card debt, or promises that you will only pay “pennies on the dollar.”